insitro/redun/README.md

 ## Why not another workflow engine?

 redun focuses on making multi-domain scientific pipelines easy to develop and deploy.
-The automatic parallelism, caching, code and data reactivity, as well as data provenance features makes it a great fit for such work.
+The automatic parallelism, caching, code, and data reactivity, as well as data provenance features, make it a great fit for such work.
 However, redun does not attempt to solve all possible workflow problems, so it's perfectly reasonable to supplement it with other tools.
 For example, while redun provides a very expressive way to define [task parallelism](https://en.wikipedia.org/wiki/Task_parallelism), it does not attempt to perform the kind of fine-grain [data parallelism](https://en.wikipedia.org/wiki/Data_parallelism) more commonly provided by Spark or Dask.
 Fortunately, redun does not perform any "dirty tricks" (e.g. complex static analysis or call stack manipulation), and so we have found it possible to safely combine redun with other frameworks (e.g. pyspark, pytorch, Dask, etc) to achieve the benefits of each tool.

-Lastly, redun does not provide its own compute cluster, but instead builds upon other systems that do, such as cloud provider services for batch Docker jobs or Spark jobs.
+Lastly, redun does not provide its own compute cluster but instead builds upon other systems that do, such as cloud provider services for batch Docker jobs or Spark jobs.

 For more details on how redun compares to other related ideas, see the [influences](https://insitro.github.io/redun/design.html#influences) section.